goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 - Perform [Radio Calibration per wiki](https://ardupilot.org/copter/docs/common-radio-control-calibration.html).

 Note - Pitch input might need to be reversed in your radio.
-Think of pushing the nose/green bar or pulling the nose/green bar up with the stick.
+Think of pushing the nose/green bar down or pulling the nose/green bar up with the stick.
 {: .notice--primary}

 ## Serial Ports